-Our free and fast tool will convert most 3D mesh or DXF (Drawing Exchange Format) model files to a standard PLY (Stanford Triangle Format) file that can then be edited further in most popular 3D editing packages such as Blender or 3D printed without any further processing.
+Our free and fast tool will convert most DXF (Drawing Exchange Format) CAD files to a standard PLY (Stanford Triangle Format) 3D model file that can then be edited further in most popular 3D editing packages such as Blender or 3D printed without any further processing.
 Our conversion tool can also batch convert multiple DXF files, up to 25 files at a time can be converted.

 To convert your DXF file click the Upload button above and select the file to convert.
 Once selected, the file will be converted to a PLY file and will ready for download shortly afterwards.
 For more information about the DXF to PLY conversion process see the conversion information section below for more information.

 Here are 2 simple steps to convert your DXF to PLY.

 First click the "Upload..." button, select your DXF file to upload.
 Select any configuration options.
 When the DXF to PLY conversion has completed, you can download your PLY file straight away.